melikeyusufogluu/jsonplaceholder-angular-app/jsonplaceholder-angular-app/README.md

 #####

-# You can switch your branch with shared-state branch to see the NGXS improvement.
+You can switch your branch with shared-state branch to see the NGXS improvement with Redux.
 In this branch you can see the same logic with NGXS state management...

 #####